Breast Implants Removal Surgery Recovery

 Post-surgery Steps

-Once the surgeon completes the breast implants exchange procedure, the staff will shift the patient to a dedicated recovery area for observation.
-The breasts will be covered in bandages, and the surgeon will provide a special bra for support during the initial weeks.
+Once the surgeon completes the breast implant exchange procedure, the staff will shift the patient to a dedicated recovery area for observation.
+The breasts will have a bandage over the incision and the surgeon will provide a surgical post-op bra for support during the initial weeks.
 The patient will usually be able to go back home in a few hours after the procedure.
+If capsule work was performed, there may be drain tubes.
 As in the case of original breast augmentation or breast lift procedure, the surgeon will provide detailed post-op care instructions to the patient.

 First Two Weeks

-In the first week, the patient will experience mild pain and discomfort in the treated area, which can be managed with pain medications.
-The bruising and swelling will be more visible in the first week, but will start reducing significantly from second week.
-In about 10 days from the date of surgery, many patients are able to return to their workplace or resume their normal routine at home, including light exercises.
+In the first week, the patient will experience mild pain and discomfort in the treated area, which can be managed with anti-inflammatories, pain medications or muscle relaxants.
+The swelling will be more visible in the first week, but will start reducing significantly from the second week onward.
+In about 10 days from the date of surgery, many patients feel pretty good.
+Follow the surgeon’s advice about return to their workplace or resumption of normal routines.

 However, lifting of heavy weights or performing any such movement or exercise that puts undue strain on the area of incisions should be avoided for at least one month.
-If the patient spends more time in a semi-upright position while resting during the initial recovery period, it may help reduce swelling at a faster rate.
+Patients who had a pocket closure technique, also known as pocket plication, should avoid vigorous exercise until the surgeon gives them the OK.
+This may be more like three months after surgery.

 For More Information on the Treatments and Procedures offered, contact award winning Board Certified Plastic Surgeon Dr. Thomas Fiala at Fiala Aesthetics in Greater Orlando to Schedule Your Consultation: